-Write your overall main purpose and visions for life, then your next 10 year goals, then the goals that you want to accomplish this year, and based on that, what are your goals for the current day, today.
+Write your overall main purpose and vision for life, then your next 10 year goals, then the goals that you want to accomplish this year, and based on that, what are your goals for the current day, TODAY.

 Make sure all categories of goals are in alignment with each other and with your overall vision for life which ultimately serves your life purpose.

 Again the purpose of this habit is to NOT live in the future or worry about it.
 It’s in fact, quite the opposite.

 Often while setting goals, people tend to link their sense of happiness and fulfillment with the achievement of those goals, thinking that they will be happy or their problems will be resolved if a particular set of things happen in their lives.

 The real purpose of this habit of maintaining a life-journal is so you live more consciously right NOW.